Hague Conventions of 1899 and 1907: Hague Convention of 1907

+At the same time an International socialist Congress was standing in Stuttgart, in which the British delegate Harry Quelch labelled the Hague Convention a "thieves' supper".
+German authorities were swift in expelling Quelch from the country for his remarks, an action which boosted British esteem in the eyes of their radical peers.

 Participants

 The Brazilian delegation was led by Ruy Barbosa, whose contributions are seen today by some analysts as essential for the defense of the principle of legal equality of nations.
 The British delegation included Sir Edward Fry, Sir Ernest Satow, the 11th Lord Reay (Donald James Mackay) and Sir Henry Howard as delegates, and Eyre Crowe as a technical delegate.
 The Russian delegation was led by Friedrich Martens.
 The Uruguayan delegation was led by José Batlle y Ordóñez, a defender of the idea of compulsory arbitration.

 With Louis Renault and Léon Bourgeois, Paul Henri d'Estournelles de Constant was a member of the French delegation for both the 1899 and 1907 delegations.
 He later won the Nobel Peace Prize in 1909 for his efforts.
 The U.S. representative, with the rank of ambassador, was former American Bar Association president U. M. Rose.
-The representative of the Chinese Empire was Lu Zhengxiang, who would become Prime Minister of the Republic of China in 1912.
+The main representative of the Chinese Empire was Lu Zhengxiang, who would become Prime Minister of the Republic of China in 1912.
+Also in attendance on behalf of China was former U.S. Secretary of State John Watson Foster.
+China's main military representative was Colonel Ding Shiyuan(丁士源), whose suggestion regarding the need for a more specific legal definition of "war" was rejected by most of the Western participants.

 Though not negotiated in The Hague, the Geneva Protocol to the Hague Conventions is considered an addition to the Conventions.
-Signed on 17 June 1925 and entering into force on 8 February 1928, its single article permanently bans the use of all forms of chemical and biological warfare.
+Signed on 17 June 1925 and entering into force on 8 February 1928, its single article permanently bans the use of all forms of chemical and biological warfare in interstate armed conflicts.
 The protocol grew out of the increasing public outcry against chemical warfare following the use of mustard gas and similar agents in World War I, and fears that chemical and biological warfare could lead to horrific consequences in any future war.
 The protocol has since been augmented by the Biological Weapons Convention (1972) and the Chemical Weapons Convention (1993).